EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Product thinking aids in creating empathy for users and an emphasis is placed on the importance of delivering value that is owned and understood by the entire team.
 This provides a sense of purpose and also an insight for the team into how their efforts directly impact the things they are producing, making for more commercially intelligent teams.
 Empowering teams to have the courage to ask why they're building and invest and take ownership in outcomes as opposed to outputs.

 Increased empathy in teams can also work to increase the ability to show vulnerability earlier and more often.
 This means teams are able to ask the questions necessary to produce solid solutions.
 They can call out shortcomings so they can be addressed.
 Teams with emotionally robust environments are truly able to fail faster and do so without fear of blame or punishment.

 The most important thing is solving customer problems together and effectively adjusting their shared process as opposed to using hero moves that can lead to weak spots in how they deliver value.

 Some examples in practice include:

 * Identifying and recording customer personas
 * Cross-discipline pairing, early and often, to ensure that customer needs are visible to practitioners
-* Increased feedback loops that run but horizontally and vertically within an organisations
+* Increased feedback loops that run both horizontally and vertically within an organisation

 ## Why is product thinking important?

 Product thinking is important as the **next frontier in building useful software**, and in creating resilient organisations.

 > Agile can help you go as fast as you like, but if you're building the wrong thing, you're screwed anyway - no one will use what you build and the chances are that a great deal of waste will be created in the process.
 >
 > **If Agile is the vehicle you are travelling in, then product thinking is the navigation ensuring that you're tracking in the right  direction on your journey.**
 >
 > Product thinking captures, and holds teams accountable to justifying, the intent of their actions.
 In a space where work is justified and actions are intentional, less waste will occur.

 Agile software delivery is a largely stagnant field - for years at EngineerBetter we've been helping people delivery software more quickly.
 Cloud native practices allow us to create resilient and highly-available systems on global scales.
 Both are generally well-understood even if adoption is poor and lip-service is prevalent.

 We've observed that many in our industry spend so much time focusing on the tech and the solution, that they haven't done enough to determine if the solution solves the problem for their users in the first place.